Jonathan Hogg

-Jonathan Lee Hogg (born 6 December 1988) was an English professional footballer and coach who plays as a defensive midfielder and player-coach for the Huddersfield Town Academy.
+Jonathan Lee Hogg (born 6 December 1988) is an English professional footballer and coach who plays as a defensive midfielder and player-coach for the Huddersfield Town Academy.
 He has previously played for Watford and Aston Villa, and has spent periods at Darlington and Portsmouth.

 Career

 Aston Villa

 Hogg was born in Middlesbrough, North Yorkshire.
 A midfielder, he began his football career as a junior with hometown club Middlesbrough, before joining Aston Villa.
 His progress was interrupted by a cruciate ligament injury in March 2007, but he came back to become Villa's reserve team's leading goalscorer as they won the 2008–09 Premier Reserve League Southern section.
 Handed a two-year contract in July 2008, he was part of Villa's squad that won the 2009 Peace Cup, a pre-season tournament.

 On 19 August 2010, Hogg made his first competitive start for Aston Villa in a 1–1 draw away to Rapid Vienna in the Europa League Play-off round.
 Owing to injuries to several other midfield players, he made his Premier League debut in the home match against Manchester United on 13 November 2010.
 In December 2010, Hogg signed a new contract to tie him to the club until 2013.